 8. Smith, T. J. and L. A. Marshall (2008).
 Bayesian methods in hydrologic modeling: A study of recent advancements in Markov chain Monte Carlo techniques, Water Resources Research, 44, W00B05, doi: 10.1029/2007WR006705.

 Articles in preparation/review

-2. Smith, T., L. Marshall, B. McGlynn, and K. Jencso (in review).
-Using field data to inform and evaluate a new model of catchment hydrologic connectivity.
+3. Smith, T., K. Hayes, L. Marshall, B. McGlynn, and K. Jencso (in review).
+Diagnostic calibration and cross-catchment assessment of a simple process-consistent hydrologic model.
 Submitted to Water Resources Research.

 CE 330: Water Resources Engineering I, Fall 2012, Fall 2013, Fall 2015